-Numerous waterbodies, considered to be tributaries and/or drainage ditches, are culverted beneath the A9 at the scheme extents and lie in proximity to the scheme.
+Numerous waterbodies, considered to be minor tributaries and/or drainage ditches, lie in proximity to the scheme.

-The scheme falls within the 'Killin, Aberfeldy and Angus Glens' and 'Tummel and Tay Sand and Gravel' groundwater bodies, which were classified by SEPA in 2020 as having 'Good' overall condition (SEPA water environmental hub).
+The scheme falls within the 'Callander' groundwater body, which was classified by SEPA in 2020 as having 'Good' overall condition (SEPA water environmental hub).